o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 5. Testing resources:
     * Identify the resources required for testing, such as testing environments, test data, or any additional tools or infrastructure needed for effective testing.-->

 1. Investigate existing approaches to FFA (foreign field arithmetics) and FFEC (foreign field elliptic curves), including ones implemented for the standard Kimchi.
-The purpose is to get enough insight for deciding on the optimal algorithm for our particular case.
+Get enough insight for deciding on the optimal algorithm for our particular case.
     - Have a look at foreign field addition and multiplication gate in Kimchi
         - Reading doc in the book + the code.
 Maybe starting without details (half a day), after that jump on the code to implement, and come back after that for a deeper understanding.
+    - Examine the avaliable FFEC implementations / algorithms.
-    - Examine the existing implementation of ECDSA / FFEC in o1js and see if it can be used as a comparison for our implementation -- e.g. as a baseline, if it's performant enough.
+      - This includes the existing implementation of ECDSA / FFEC in o1js.
+See if it can be used as a comparison for our implementation -- e.g. as a baseline, if it's performant enough.
+      - But also other implemen
     - Implement the addition of points of (non-native) Vesta with (native) BN254(Fp) using the existing FFA library within Kimchi.
       - The ECC addition operation must be implemented from scratch, but it relies on the foreign field additions/multiplications support which already exists in Kimchi.
-        - Try with jacobian, projective and affine.
+      - Start with the affine coordinates.
+If time allows, see if projective or Jacobian can be more performant.
       - Important: we need to verify that the conditions are respected for the scalar field of BN254.
 Initially, it has been written for the scalar field of Vesta/Pallas.
-    - Evaluate the complexity of the implementation: check the number of constraints, proof size, verifier time, etc. Write benchmarks.
+    - Evaluate the complexity of the implementation
+       - Check the number of constraints, proof size, verifier time, etc. Write benchmarks.
-    - Training with the current gate can help understanding how it works at the moment, and it can be useful to have ideas to create a new gate to perform Foreign EC addition on one row (which is supposed to be a goal?).
+1. Decide on the optimal algorithm for primarily FFA (and FFEC).
+    - This can be done either just theoretically, based on estimations, or also practically, by designing and comparing several prototypes.
+    - It is probably better to judge this theoretically to save time.
+      - E.g. in terms of FFEC we can probably just go forward with affine coordinates.
+      - In terms of FFA it is not clear which parameter and algorithm selection is optimal.
+    - In the second (practical comparison) case:
+        - Comparisons must be implemented ideally for the modified target proving system (since it contains a different lookup argument and different number of columns).
+        - If possible, move the test implementations from the first part of the plan to the target proving system.
-1. Assemble the target proving system.
+1. Assemble the /core/ target proving system (parallel with everything before), without lookups.
-    - We will use a variant (clone) of Kimchi with a different number of columns, folding, and additive lookups.
+    - Build a variant (clone) of Kimchi with a higher number of columns, and additive lookups (but no folding).
 These components are now implemented in optimism project to different degrees --- they have to be all brought (ideally reused, practicall probably copied) to a project folder.
       - The future plan is to generalize existing Kimchi so that we can just *use* it in this project.
 However at the moment customizability of Kimchi is still WIP, so it is more optimal to start with a clone of Kimchi, and unify them later.
 Same goes for folding and logups (unless it is easy to reuse them instead of cloning).
-    - Subtasks:
     - Analyze the additive lookup (logup) protocol and try to use it in a simple circuit with one of the Pasta curve.
 Must be able to prove and verify a circuit.
 It is independent of this work.
-        - Analyze folding and try to use it in a simple circuit with one of the Pasta curve.
-Must be able to prove and verify a circuit.
-It is independent of this work.
-1. Decide on the optimal algorithm for FFA and FFEC.
-    - Just reusing current Kimchi FFA/FFEC we will pay a lot of data passing overhead price.
-    - This can be done either just theoretically, based on estimations, or also practically, by designing and comparing several prototypes.
-    - In the second practical case:
-        - Comparisons must be implemented ideally for the modified target proving system (since it contains a different lookup argument and different number of columns).
-        - If possible, move the test implementations from the first part of the plan to the target proving system.
 1. Implement POC FFA library for the modified target proof system.
 Test and benchmark.
+   - This requires
 1. Implement POC FFEC library for the modified target proof system.
 Test and benchmark.
+   - This will probably be just standard affine addition.
+Should be less problematic than the previous FFA step.
-1. Implement the MSM algorithm suggested above.
+1. Implement the MSM algorithm in the circuit suggested above.
 Test and benchmark.
+   - The MSM algorithm for now can be implemented without folding in mind.
+That is, the circuit can be wider, and maybe it can pass more data through inputs, and verify only parts of the MSM of smaller MSM sizes.
+The point is to have the algorithm working.
+1. Fallback task: Releasing a reduced many-proofs version of MSM algorithm.
+   - In case it is necessary to release a working product in *some* form, a simpler but significantly worse-performing version of the algorithm can be built.
+   - This task suggests implementing our MSM algorithm without folding.
+Instead, we can release $l$ (or more) independent proofs that will verify *parts* of the MSM.
+   - The estimate is that this contingency plan should not be
+1. Bring folding with IVC into our variant of Kimchi.
+   - If available, use FF IVC, otherwise the BN254/Grumpkin cycle.
+   - Analyze folding and try to use it in a simple circuit with one of the Pasta curve.
+Must be able to prove and verify a circuit.
+It is independent of this work.
+1. Implement the MSM algorithm with folding and IVC.
+   - The MSM circuit from the previous step should be now properly split into sections and folded.
+1. Evaluate the system and potentially optimise the algorithms.
+   - It is perhaps more wise to not spend too much time at the earlier stages choosing the most optimal approach.
+This task is for revisit their performance now when the whole proving system is in place.
+Swapping an FFA or FFEC algorithm for another (if more optimal one is found) should be much easier at this step.

 ## Drawbacks